Syed-Humay0on/Obsidian/Readme.md

 	sudo pacman -S Obsidian

-Or even better, use Snap Installer to make sure you don't have to go through dependency hell
+Or even better, use Snap Installer to make sure you don't have to go through dependency hell.
+First, make sure you have installed

 	sudo snap install obsidian --classic